Dry Socket - Diagnosis and Management

 • Protect underlying bone and nerves

-• Foundation for new bone soft tissue formation
+• Foundation for new bone and soft tissue formation

 Therefore, if a blood clot is lost, then both of these functions are not fulfilled and the patient will experience pain (as underlying structures are not protected) and delayed healing.